Release family

 Release reading path

-That separation makes the model story credible for product and research readers.
+That separation makes the release story credible for product and research readers.

 Supported